 Reversal of Fortune

-Conversation in the courtroom spectator section was loud and raucous during the intermission.
-Still, as the participants filed back in, the room quieted down as everybody was anxious to see what would happen.
+The conversation in the courtroom spectator section was loud and raucous during the intermission.
+Still, as the participants filed back in, the room quieted down, and everybody was anxious to see what would happen.
 Superintendent Green stood behind the swinging door as Judge Hoffenberg gaveled the court into session.

 “Superintendent Green?”
 Hoffenberg said.